June 15, 2015

 photo below - Ebay and now part of my collection

-The Neighborhood Changed a Little ...
+Changed a Little ...

 1898 photo - Ravenswood-Lake View Community Collection

-a southern view from north of Grace Street by the 1910's
+view south from Grace Street

 (Facebook Album)